OracleMichael/Docker-Workshop/Linux050.md

   - Leave all boot volume options unchecked (accept all defaults)
     ![](images/create-compute-6u1.png)

-- Scroll down furthur on the page to add your PUBLIC SSH Key **NOTE:** You will paste the public key you copied in Step 7 into the SSH KEY field by selecting the **Paste SSH Keys** radio button. `The public key should all be on ONE LINE`
+- Scroll down furthur on the page to add your PUBLIC SSH Key.
+**NOTE:** You will paste the public key you copied in Step 7 into the SSH KEY field by selecting the **Paste SSH Keys** radio button. `The public key should all be on ONE LINE`

   ![](images/050Linux/28.PNG)